-The information included in the Financial Statements is recorded in US dollars, which is the Company's functional currency, i.e., the currency of the primary economic environment in which the entity operates.
+The information included in the Financial Statements is recorded in US dollars, which is the Company's functional currency, i.e. the currency of the primary economic environment in which the entity operates.

-b) Transactions and balances
+b) Foreign currency balances and transactions

-Transactions in foreign currency are translated into the functional currency using the selling exchange rate prevailing at the date of the transaction or of revaluation, when the items are remeasured.
-Exchange gains and losses from the settlement of monetary items and from the translation of monetary items at year-end using the closing exchange rate are recognized under Financial results, in the Statement of Comprehensive Income, except for the amounts that are capitalized.
+Transactions in foreign currency are translated into the functional currency at the selling exchange rate prevailing at the transaction date or valuation date, when the pertinent items are remeasured.
+Exchange gains and losses from the settlement of monetary items and from the translation of monetary items at year end using the closing exchange rate are recognized under Financial results, in the Statement of Comprehensive Income, except for the amounts that are capitalized.